Paul Goulet

 Paul Goulet (born February 25, 1958) is a speaker, author, writer and consultant from Nevada.
 In 2013, Goulet was recognized as a Distinguished Nevadan by the Nevada System of Higher Education.

+June 22nd 2022 was named the Rev. Paul Marc Goulet Day by action of the city council of Las Vegas Nevada.

 Biography

 Formal Education

 Paul Goulet has earned a bachelor's degree from University of Ottawa.
 He has also received a master's degree from Ashland University.